Master of Global Affairs (MGA) Degree

 The MGA degree is a non-thesis master's degree.
 For general university requirements, please see Non-Thesis Master's Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the MGA degree must complete:

-• A maximum of 2 courses (6 graduate semester credit hours) from transfer credit.
+- No courses from transfer credit.
 For additional departmental guidelines regarding transfer credit, see the Policies tab.

 Please Note: Courses offerings may vary.
 Some listed courses may not be offered every year, and others may be offered that satisfy the requirements with pre-approval.
 Students should consult their academic advisors before enrolling and check for any course prerequisites.